-Jay DeFrank is vice president, Communications & Government Relations, at Pratt & Whitney.
+Jay DeFrank is Vice President, Communications & Government Relations, at Pratt & Whitney.
 He leads Pratt & Whitney worldwide internal and external communications, including public relations, social media, employee communications, visual media services, advertising and branding, public affairs and communications in support of sales and marketing.
-A member of the P&W Executive Committee, Jay reports to President Paul Adams.
+A member of the P&W Executive Committee, Jay reports to President Bob Leduc.

 During 30 years of active duty service in the U.S. Air Force, he directed media relations for the Air Force and later for the Department of Defense, where he was a key architect of the Iraq War news media embed program.
 He directed all communications for the Air Force in Europe, the Levant and sub-Saharan Africa, and finished his career working for the Secretary of the Air Force, directing the full spectrum of Air Force communications and managing a career field of approximately 5,000 communicators.
 He served as chairman of the Aerospace Industries Association's Communications Council in 2012, and was chairman of the steering group for the "Second to None" campaign.